mistermicheels/learning-notes/mindset/Pragmatism-imperfectionism.md

     -   This is especially true if they're under some kind of time pressure
 -   Use this to your advantage by making success easier than failure
     -   Make it so easy to do the right thing that it would actually be _more_ work to do the wrong thing
     -   If you want to create substantial and persistent change in the way people do things, you need to make sure that the "right way" to do something is also the easiest way for people to achieve their goals.
 Instead of forcing people to do something, you need to make them _want_ to do it.
-Otherwise, they will always find their way around it.
+Otherwise, they will always find a way around it.
         -   Making the "right way" easier is often about tooling, but training can also have a large impact

 Examples: